-Disclaimer: The asset management and/or portfolio management activities of Haitong Global Asset Management, SGOIC., S.A. ("HGAM") are subject to the supervision of the Portuguese Securities Market Commission (CMVM).
-HGAM complies with national and European legislation, according to the requirements of "MIFID II" (including Directive no. 2014/65/EU of May 15 and the EU Regulation no. 600/2014 of May 15 - "MIFIR").
+Disclaimer: The asset management and/or portfolio management activities of Haitong Global Asset Management, SGOIC,, S.A. ("HGAM") are subject to the supervision of the Portuguese Securities Market Commission (CMVM).
+HGAM complies with national and European legislation, according to the requirements of "MIFID II" (including Directive no. 2014/65/EU of May 15 and the EU Regulation no. 600/2014 of May 15 - "MiFIR").
 The funds/portfolios under management can include the underwriting and/or acquisition of financial instruments that are sold/distributed/issued by HGAM and/or by the entities of the HGAM Group.
 The negotiation of assets for the funds/portfolios can be carried out by financial intermediation services of HGAM and/or of other third-party entities.
 All information included in this document has been compiled by HGAM under the principle of good faith, using public information sources considered to be reliable, although its accuracy cannot be guaranteed.
-Opinions expressed in this document reflect the HGAM sviewpoint on the date of publication and can be subject to corrections without previous notice.
+Opinions expressed in this document reflect the HGAM's viewpoint on the date of publication and can be subject to corrections without previous notice.
 HGAM does not guarantee that this document will be updated.
-This document is not an investment recommendation and it does not considured as, any guarantee of future profitability.
+This document is not an investment recommendation and it does not constitute any type of advice or any purchase or sale offer, nor is its purpose to request an offer for the purchase or sale of financial products.
+The historic profitability data presented is not, nor can it ever be considered as, any guarantee of future profitability.
 Resorting to this type of investment information does not include the provision of any guarantees of profitability or capital, and there is the risk of capital loss.
-Subscribing to these services could involve several costs such as commissions related to custody, execution, registry or deposit and management.
-This document is prohibited.
+Subscribing to these services could involve several costs such as commissions related to custody, execution, registry or reproduction of part or the full amount of this document is prohibited.